University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/README.md

-# Bioinformatics_Overview
+# Bioinformatics: Overview

-Bioinformatics: Overview course
+Delivered in Semester 1